JesseChrestler/angular-dgeni-seed/README.md

 The documentation is put into the /build/docs folder by default

-you can test this documentation site by spinning up the lite-server module
+you can test this documentation site by spinning up the docs by executing the following command

 ` npm run docs`

-This should load the browser to localhost:3000 from here you should be able to navigate to localhost:3000/build/docs/index.html

 > **Templates Folder**